lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

  * Multiple test plays of the game have proven that the questions and possible answers do in fact, appear in a different random order in each new game as expected.

 User story 11: ability to filter questions by difficulty level.
-* Due to time constraints, this featured has not yet been implemented but will be added in the future.
+* Due to time constraints, this feature has not yet been implemented but will be added in the future.

 # Peer Review
 * In the final stages of the project development, I submitted the project for review by fellow Code Institute students and alumni on slack.